 Picpoul de Pinet is a white wine from the Languedoc-Roussillon region in southern France.
 Made from the Picpoul grape, this wine is crisp and refreshing with bright acidity, subtle minerality, and notes of citrus and green apple.
 It is often described as the perfect wine to enjoy on a warm summer day, and it pairs exceptionally well with deep-fried seafood due to its high acidity and mineral character.

-Fish and chips, a quintessential British dish, is a classic pairing for Picpoul de Pinet.
+Picpoul de Pinet will go great with either Halibut or Haddock Fish and chips.
 The wine’s bright acidity and crispness cut through the rich and oily flavours of the battered Fish, while its mineral notes complement the saltiness of the chips.
 The wine’s citrus and green apple notes also enhance the flavours of the tartar sauce and malt vinegar that are typically served with the dish.
-Overall, the refreshing and vibrant qualities of Picpoul de Pinet make it a great choice for enhancing the flavours of Fish and chips, and it is a must-try for any seafood lover.

 Picpoul translates to “stings the lip,” which is rather fitting due to the wine’s high acidity and bone-dry body.
 Picpoul de Pinet is also not an easy wine to hunt down, and I only mention it for those of you who want something different.
 Acceptable substations for Picpoul de Pinet would be a dry Riesling or Sauvignon Blanc for pairing with Fish and chips.

-Rosé wine with Pub Style Fish & Chips
+Sauvignon Blanc with Pub Style Fish & Chips (Haddock)

 Cava Paired with Fish & Chips